Reneva-dev/DJS01-2025-main/README.md

 Open index.html using a Live Server or directly in a browser.

-Make sure Tailwind CSS CDN is included for styling.
+Ensure Tailwind CSS CDN is included for styling.

 🚀 Usage